 View Facebook Page »

-In the Mining Museum there are many displays on the Cerrillos Mining District; a large collection of New Mexico minerals, diaramas, photos, bottles, relics and antiques of the area.
+The Mining Museum features interesting displays on the Cerrillos Mining District; a large collection of New Mexico minerals, diaramas, photos, bottles, relics and antiques of the area.
 Our motto is "Beyond these doors the past lives on".

 We have a barn yard Petting Zoo containing playful goats, Coco the llama, fancy chickens and pigeons - food is available in the Gift Shop to feed the animals.
+Truly a living hacienda.
 Come by and visit!

 Photos of Casa Grande Trading Post, Cerrillos Turquoise Mining Museum & Petting Zoo